 - Regional lymph nodes only.
-Record information about only regional lymph nodes in this field.
-Distant lymph node information should be coded in the "CS Mets at Dx" field. - This field is based on pathologic information only.
+Record information about only regional lymph nodes in this field. - This field is based on pathologic information only.
 This field is to be recorded regardless of whether the patient received preoperative treatment. - Use of code 00.
-Code 00 may be used in several situations. - When the assessment of lymph nodes is clinical. - O When no lymph nodes are removed or examined. - When a "dissection" of a lymph node drainage area is found to contain no lymph nodes at the time of pathologic examination. - If Regional Nodes Examined is coded 00, Regional Nodes Positive is coded as 98. - Cumulative nodes removed and examined.
-Record the total number of regional lymph nodes removed and examined by the pathologist. - The number of regional lymph nodes examined is cumulative from all procedures that removed lymph nodes through the completion of surgeries in

-- the first course of treatment with the exception of aspiration or core biopsies coded to 95. - Do not count a positive aspiration or core biopsy of a lymph node in the same lymph node chain removed at surgery as an additional node in Regional Nodes Examined.

-Example: Lung cancer patient has a mediastinoscopy and positive core biopsy of a hilar lymph node.
+Code 00 may be used in several situations. - o When the assessment of lymph nodes is clinical. - o When no lymph nodes are removed or examined. - When a "dissection" of a lymph node drainage area is found to contain no lymph nodes at the time of pathologic examination. - o If Regional Nodes Examined is coded 00, Regional Nodes Positive is coded as 98. - Cumulative nodes removed and examined.
+Record the total number of regional lymph nodes removed and examined by the pathologist. - o The number of regional lymph nodes examined is cumulative from all procedures that removed lymph nodes through the completion of surgeries in the first course of treatment with the exception of aspiration or core biopsies coded to 95. - Do not count a positive aspiration or core biopsy of a lymph node in the same lymph node chain removed at surgery as an additional node in Regional Nodes Examined. - Example: Lung cancer patient has a mediastinoscopy and positive core biopsy of a hilar lymph node.
 Patient then undergoes right upper lobectomy that yields 3 hilar and 2 mediastinal nodes positive out of 11 nodes dissected.
-Code Regional Nodes Positive as 05 and Regional Nodes Examined as 11 because the core biopsy was of a lymph node in the same chain as the nodes dissected.

-- o If the positive aspiration or core biopsy is from a node in a different node region, include the node in the count of Regional Nodes Examined.
+Code Regional Nodes Positive as 05 and Regional Nodes Examined as 11 because the core biopsy was of a lymph node in the same chain as the nodes dissected. - o If the positive aspiration or core biopsy is from a node in a different node region, include the node in the count of Regional Nodes Examined.